dfarache/Tabbed-Container-Extension/README.md

-## Synopsis
+## Qlik Sense Extension Tabbed Container
 The Tabbed Container is a Qlik Extension that groups Sense objects in a container and displays tabs as a way of navigating through them.

 ![Tabbed-Container-Extension](assets/img/extension_overview.JPG)